asalic/lr-http-https/README.md

 # lr-http-server

-An HTTP server with livereload included.
+An HTTP(S) server with livereload included.
 If a file inside the folder being served is changed, added or deleted, the browser will automatically reload.
+To create a HTTPS server, you have to provide the path to both a *.key and a *.cert file.

 ## Installing